Don’t hesitate to reach out to us! We are ready and waiting to hear from you.

-Join us in Dharavi for the festival of colours!
+Join us in Dharavi on 25 March 2024 for the festival of colours!

 Holi is one of India’s largest and most popular Hindu holidays, taking place every year between February and March.
 Spend the day with us learning about life in Dharavi and celebrating this colourful holiday safely and authentically with the community.

-Take a few hours to learn about Dharavi on our signature tour, regroup at our community centre, and then head out to our girls’ football field to engage in Holi festivities with the community.
+Take a few hours to learn about Dharavi on our signature tour, regroup at our community centre, and then head out to an open space to engage in Holi festivities with the community.
 You will be joined by our friends from the community, including children from our educational programmes and staff from Reality Tours and Reality Gives!

 Safety: While Holi can be a rowdy festival, we are taking precautions to ensure everyone’s safety and comfort.
 Safety is our number one priority.
 We have been running tours in Dharavi on and around Holi for years and have never had an incident.
 An extra guide will be accompanying each group and we will be playing Holi on a private field surrounded by friends and partners in the community.
 We will also be using specially purchased natural powders.